Our Credentialing Process

 experience requirements for the certification you wish to pursue,

 you may still become an Associate of (ISC)².
 To do so, you will

 need to register for and pass the certification examination.

 - Create an account at Pearson Vue and schedule your exam.

 - Complete the Examination Agreement, attesting to the truth of your assertions regarding professional experience, and legally committing to the adherence of the (ISC)² Code of Ethics.

 - Review the Candidate Background

 Pass the examination with a scaled score of 700 points or greater.
 Read the Exam Scoring FAQs .

 Recertification is required every three years, with ongoing requirements to maintain your credentials in good standing.
-This is primarily accomplished through continuing professional education [CPE] credits.
+This is primarily accomplished through continuing professional education (CPE) credits.
 More information on qualifying CPEs will be available upon certification.
-All certfications also require an annual maintenance fee.
-For more details, please visit our certification pages for SSCP, CAP, CSSLP, CISSP or CCFP.
+All certifications also require an annual maintenance fee.
+For more details, please visit our certification pages for CISSP, SSCP, CAP, CSSLP, CCFP, CCSP or HCISPP.

 Passing candidates will be randomly selected and audited by (ISC)² prior to issuance of any certificate.
 Multiple certifications may result in a candidate being audited more than once.